krmarshall/TotalWarhammerDataParser/README.md

 - Use the above image conversion settings/scripts appropriately
 - Copy extracted data TWPData repo
 - Copy extracted imgs TotalWarhammerPlanner repo frontend/public/imgs

+## Techs

+For Sigmar knows what reason tech indents start at -2, I realigned them to start at 0 for easier array usage.
+So all indents in output data will be 2 higher than in packs.